beastmasterx/divvy/README.md

-# Divvy - Expense Splitting CLI
+# Divvy - Expense Splitting

 A command-line utility designed to help groups track and split shared expenses fairly.
 Perfect for roommates, shared households, and collaborative expense management.